The volume-preserving Willmore flow: Convergence for compact concentration limits

-First, as in \cite[Section 3]{CFS09} in order to get rid of the invariance of the Willmore and volume energy, we restrict ourselves to normal variations.
+The strategy is the same as in \cite[Section 3]{CFS09}.
+First, in order to get rid of the invariance of the Willmore and volume energy, we restrict ourselves to normal variations.
 Throughout this section we will fix some smooth immersion ${f}\colon\Sigma\to\R^3$.
 The \emph{normal Sobolev spaces} along $f$ are defined by

 for $k\in \N_0$, with $L^2(\Sigma;\R^3)^{\perp}\defeq W^{0,2}(\Sigma;\R^3)^{\perp}$.
 Note that $L^{2}(\Sigma;\R^3)^{\perp}$ is a Hilbert space with inner product

 \begin{remark} \begin{enumerate}[(i)] \item Note that since we are in codimension one, we have